 What mistakes actually abandon your pizza dough?
 Let’s go through the reason that causes your pizza to get overproof.

 1. Using the Wrong Type or Quantity of Yeast

 Yeast is a single-cell microorganism that has been serving pizza lovers for millennia.
 It’s dear to us because of its role in pizza dough and fermentation.

 Yeast works with various bacteria.
-One form or another, yeast provides the leavening for essentially all of our leavened bread, including excellent pizza crust.
+In one form or another, yeast provides the leavening for essentially all of our leavened bread, including an excellent pizza crust.

 Using the wrong type of yeast or too much yeast can speed up the yeast activity to the point that we get pizza dough blown more quickly than expected.
-If you’ve added too much yeast to your dough, please avoid leaving your pizza dough to rise at room temperature.
-Instead, not when the fridge temperature will slow down yeast activity.
+So, it’s advisable to use the yeast correctly.

 The type of flour also matters a lot.
-Stronger flour has more gluten, which means it develops fast.
+Stronger flour has more gluten, which means it develops faster.
 Hence, it’s not advisable to make pizzas.